isc-projects/kea/CONTRIBUTING.md

 # Kea Contributor's Guide

 So you found a bug in Kea or plan to develop an extension and want to send us a patch?
 Great!
-This page will explain how to contribute your changes smoothly.
+This document will explain how to contribute your changes smoothly.

 Here's a quick list of how to contribute a patch: